Steven-ZYC/EdUHK-WWM-library-automate-booking-system/README.md

 1. Simplify Booking Process: Create an intuitive interface for students to book library seats effortlessly.
 2. Real-time Availability: Provide real-time information on seat availability, reducing time spent searching for spaces.
 3. Automated Reservations: Enable regular bookings for students, accommodating their study schedules.
 4. User Notifications: Generate a calendar file that students can import to most of calendar apps, thus can remind individuals for upcoming bookings.
+(TBA)

    ## Features